don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 See [creating hypertables](https://docs.timescale.com/latest/getting-started/creating-hypertables) for more details.

-See the [timescale setup](../setup/timescaledb.md) instructions for more details on how the ITP and Farm data was moved from PostgreSQL to TimescaleDB.
+The [timescale setup](../setup/timescaledb.md) instructions have more details on how the ITP and Farm data was moved from PostgreSQL to TimescaleDB.

 ## Queries